gokulkrishh/task-runner/README.md

     2. Import your SASS files to app.scss and thats it.

-    3. Enter gulp in termainal to see the magic.
+    3. Enter gulp in terminal to see the magic.

 Run following command:
 ========================

     1. gulp (dev mode)
-    2. gulp prod (production mode)
+    2. gulp prod (production mode) to uglify JS files and minify both CSS & HTML

 To install new library through bower:
 ======================================

-    Node is required to use this command
+    Node && Bower is required to use this command

-    1. node -v to check node is installed or not
+    1. node -v & bower -v to check node is installed or not
-    2. If not go to http://nodejs.org/ to install
+    2. If not go to (http://nodejs.org/)
+    3. After node installation,

+        npm install bower -g

     bower install <library-name> --save-dev